uyuni-project/sumaform/README_ADVANCED.md

 If you will be adding Windows minions, you should disable Avahi in sumaform, as for historical reasons mDNS and resolution of .local and .lan is broken and will not work.
 Do not trust any source saying it works on Windows 10 (there are lots of "ifs" and "buts"), or can be fixed with Bonjour Printing Services (not for .local).

-## Additional network and SUSE Manager for Retail
+## Additional network

-You may get an additional, isolated, network, with neither DHCP nor DNS by specifying for example:
+You may get an additional, isolated, network by specifying for example:

 ```hcl
 module "base" {